Gal-sen: Characters

 Sora's former neighbor, she used to have a friendly and proper appearance when she babysat and played with him until she was rejected by him for inadvertently sexually arousing him.
 In high school, she pursues a gal lifestyle and bleaches her hair blonde with ganguro (dark skin) complexion.
 She returns as Sora's physical education / health teacher, and the advisor of their biology club.
-Outside of class, she teases him with increasingly erotic activities short of intercourse, wanting him to admit his perversion.
+Outside of class, she teases him with increasingly erotic activities short of intercourse, wanting him to admit his perversion, being fully aware Sora cares for her.